-Is one of your new year’s goals to stop buying clothes that you never wear?
-If so, then I’ve got some tips that I hope will help you!
+Is one of your goals to stop buying clothes that you never wear?
+If so, I’ve got some tips that will help!

-Everything I’m about to share comes from personal experience.
-For more than a decade, I was a problem shopper and I’ve honestly wasted tens of thousands of dollars on clothes that never made it out of my closet.
-(Ouch!)
+I have a lot of experience buying clothes and then never wearing them.
+For more than a decade, I was a shopaholic, and I can honestly say I wasted tens of thousands of dollars on clothes that never left my closet.
+(Ouch.)

 Why You Keep Buying Clothes You Never Wear